vishalgarg-sec/Software-Supply-Chain-Security/README.md

 * [Blueprint for building modern, secure software development pipelines](https://github.com/Venafi/blueprint-securesoftwarepipeline)
 * [in-toto](https://in-toto.io/) [[GitHub](https://github.com/in-toto/community)] - A framework to secure the integrity of software supply chains.
 It does so by verifying that each task in the chain is carried out as planned, by authorized personnel only, and that the product is not tampered with in transit.
 * [Trusted Attestation and Compliance for Open Source (TACOS) Framework](https://github.com/tacosframework) - TACOS is a framework for attesting to the secure software development practices of open source packages.
-* [The Update Framework](https://theupdateframework.io/) - A framework for securing software update systems
+* [The Update Framework (TUF)](https://theupdateframework.io/), [Repository Service for TUF (RSTUF)](https://github.com/repository-service-tuf/repository-service-tuf) - A framework for securing software update systems
 * [ODNI Supply Chain Risk Management Documentation](https://www.odni.gov/index.php/ncsc-what-we-do/ncsc-supply-chain-threats)

 ## New Initiatives